idris-lang/Idris2/README.md

-A significant change in the implementation is that there is an intermediate language `TTImp`, which is essentially a desugared Idris, and is cleanly separated from the high level language which means it is potentially usable as a core language for other high level syntaxes.
+A significant change in the implementation is that there is an intermediate language `TTImp`, which is essentially a desugared Idris, and is cleanly separated from the high-level language which means it is potentially usable as a core language for other high-level syntaxes.

 Javascript
 ====================